Glucosamine: United States

 In the United States, glucosamine is not approved by the Food and Drug Administration (FDA) for medical use in humans.
 Because glucosamine is classified as a dietary supplement in the United States, the FDA requires evidence of its safety, but not its effectiveness, as long as it is not marketed as a treatment for any medical condition.

-In 2004, the FDA declared there was insufficient evidence for supplement manufacturers to state that glucosamine was effective for treating arthritis, joint degeneration, or cartilage deterioration, a position remaining in effect as of 2018.
+In 2004, the FDA declared there was insufficient evidence for supplement manufacturers to state that glucosamine was effective for treating arthritis, joint degeneration, or cartilage deterioration, a position remaining in effect, as of 2025.

 Europe

 In most of Europe, glucosamine is approved as a medical drug and is sold in the form of glucosamine sulfate.
-In this case, evidence of safety and efficacy is required for the medical use of glucosamine, and several guidelines have recommended its use as an effective and safe therapy for osteoarthritis.

-The Task Force of the European League Against Rheumatism (EULAR) committee has granted glucosamine sulfate a level of toxicity of 5 on a 0–100 scale, and recent OARSI (Osteoarthritis Research Society International) guidelines for hip and knee osteoarthritis indicate an acceptable safety profile.
+The Task Force of the European League Against Rheumatism (EULAR) committee has granted glucosamine sulfate a level of toxicity of 5 on a 0–100 scale.
 By 2014, OARSI no longer recommended glucosamine for disease modification and deemed its effectiveness for symptom relief in knee osteoarthritis as "uncertain."
+A 2016 review concluded that only the formulated prescription-only patented crystalline glucosamine sulfate had efficacy in the treatment of arthritis.